Close

 Accreditation Status

-The Computer Science (BS) program is accredited by the Computing Accreditation Commission of ABET, under the General Criteria and Program Criteria for Computer Science and Similarly Names Computing Programs
+The Computer Science (BS) program is accredited by the Computing Accreditation Commission of ABET, under the General Criteria and Program Criteria for Computer Science and Similarly Named Computing Programs.

 Program Educational Objectives

-• Graduates demonstrate employability in industry, government, and entrepreneurial endeavors.
+• Be leaders and/or active team members in industry, government, or entrepreneurial endeavors.

 Student Outcomes